python/devguide/garbage_collector.rst

     2

 The main problem present with the reference count schema is that reference count does not handle reference cycles.
-For instance, consider this code
+For instance, consider this code:

 .. code-block:: python